 It sounds kind of like a buzz, a hum or a floor fan on the "high" setting, depending on who you ask.
 This is usually a result of the type of cookware you use and not the cooktop itself.
 Lighter stainless steel pans can produce more noise than heavier pans made from cast iron.

-Con 4: You may have to revert to your old school cooking thermometer.
+Con 4: You may have to do your prep-work early.

 Con 5: You won't be able to cook if the power goes out.